Duarte de Menezes

-Dom Duarte de Menezes (before 1488 – after 1539), was a 16th-century Portuguese nobleman and colonial officer, governor of Tangier from 1508 to 1521 and 1536 to 1539, and governor of Portuguese India from 1522 to 1524.
+Dom Duarte de Menezes (sometimes de Meneses)(before 1488 – after 1539) was a 16th-century Portuguese nobleman and colonial administrator, Governor of Tangier from 1508 to 1521 and 1536 to 1539, and Governor of India from 1522 to 1524.

 Background

 D. Duarte de Menezes was the eldest son of the powerful noble D. João de Meneses, 1st Count of Tarouca and Prior of Crato, and his wife D. Joana de Vilhena.
 He was named after his renowned grandfather, Duarte de Menezes, 3rd Count of Viana, captain of Alcácer-Ceguer.

 Tangier

 In 1508, Duarte de Menezes succeeded his father as Portuguese captain of Tangier, a function he had already been effectively performing in his father's name since 1507.
 He carved out a formidable reputation as a military leader in numerous engagements around Tangier.

 India

 In 1521, D. Duarte de Menezes was named by King Manuel I of Portugal as the next governor of Portuguese India, succeeding Diogo Lopes de Sequeira.
 Duarte de Menezes left Lisbon in April, 1521, with an armada of 11 carracks destined for India.
 He was accompanied by his brother D. Luís de Menezes, who captained one of the ships.
 On the outgoing leg, Menezes's armada was joined by a squadron of four ships, commanded by Martim Afonso de Mello, destined for China.
 Menezes's armada arrived in Goa at the end of August, 1521.
 He assumed office in early 1522, upon the departure of his predecessor.

 D. Duarte de Menezes tenure as governor was considered disastrous.
 Accused of corruption, he was arrested by his successor, Vasco da Gama, in 1524, and sent back to Portugal.
 He was imprisoned for nearly seven years in the castle of Torres Vedras, before being finally released by the intercession of powerful friends including D. António de Ataíde, Count of Castanheira.